supervisely-ecosystem/import-videos-supervisely/README.md

 **Supported video formats:** .avi, .mov, .wmv, .webm, .3gp, .mp4, .flv

 **Note:** all videos will be converted to `.mp4` format during import.
+🌎 Communitity version has a 300MB limitation for video size, no limits apply to Enterprise Edition

 **App updates:**